Cognitive Dark Matter: Measuring What AI Misses: Discussion

-Measurement has been a crucial ingredient in AI \cite{Russakovsky2014-rf}.
-Measurement is limited in cognitive dark matter domains, focusing on observable behavior rather than latent cognitive processes, which has made systematic progress difficult.
+Measurement has been a crucial ingredient in AI, in two distinct roles: as the source of the training signal, and as the yardstick for evaluation \cite{Russakovsky2014-rf}.
+Both are limited in cognitive dark matter domains, focusing on observable behavior rather than latent cognitive processes, which has made systematic progress difficult (for critiques of benchmarks, see \cite{eriksson2025can,zhang2025remembering,raji2021ai}).
 We propose a research program that leverages large-scale neural and behavioral data to (i) fine-tune AI models to obtain more general, less-jagged intelligence and (ii) help us better understand human cognition.
 We emphasize the dual value of this research: even if we miss the mark on building less jagged AI---or if conventional AI research proceeds sufficiently fast that jaggedness is resolved before neuroscience can have a major impact---foundational datasets to study cognitive processes will prove invaluable in better understanding how human cognition works and building a science of intelligence.
 The stakes are high: better agency, calibration, and learning-to-learn are critical for safer and more reliable AI.